ntwari-cedric/pl-sql_oracle-pdb-management-cedric-ntwari/README.md

 1 by creating a pluggable database named ce_pdb_28228.
 The admin user I created for this PDB is Cedric_plsqlauca_28228, following the specified format.
 ![database creation](https://github.com/ntwari-cedric/pl-sql_oracle-pdb-management-cedric-ntwari/blob/main/work%201%20(creat).png).

+After creating it, I opened the PDB, as it will be needed in Task 3 to be displayed in Oracle Enterprise Manager.
+I then verified that it was created successfully.